 Jenny R. Fee

-Supervising Attorney, Interim Director of Children's Rights Clinic and Lecturer in Law
+Supervising Attorney, Children's Rights Clinic and Lecturer in Law

 B.A., Political Science, 2002, University of California, Los Angeles; J.D., 2008, Southwestern Law School; Member, California State Bar